Optional Group Critical Illness Insurance in Canada

 Defined Benefit vs. Salary Multiple

-The employer chooses whether the coverage amount will be a fixed dollar amount, such as $10,000, or a multiple salary, such as 1x or 2x.
+The employer chooses whether the coverage amount will be a fixed dollar amount, such as $10,000, or a multiple of the salary, such as 1x or 2x.

 Guaranteed Issue Threshold